 Caliper Covers: Aesthetic or Functional?

 Caliper covers are aftermarket accessories designed to fit over existing brake calipers, typically for aesthetic purposes.
-They are often used to enhance the visual appeal of a vehicle by giving the calipers a cleaner, more customized look.
-In various colors and designs, caliper covers can be branded with logos or patterns to complement a vehicle’s style.
+They are often used to enhance a vehicle's visual appeal by giving the calipers a cleaner, more customized look.
+In various colors and designs, you can find custom caliper covers branded with logos or patterns to complement a vehicle’s style.

 Are Caliper Covers Functional?